elaine-luckey/Work-Day-Scheduler/README.md

 Create a work day scheduler using jQuery and Day.js.

 ## Purpose:
-The purpose of this challenge is to create a work day scheduler
+The purpose of this challenge is to create a work day scheduler that updates every second of the day to show the current, past and future activities of the day.
+The colors will change if the time block is in the current, past or future.
+The user should be able to click the save button and the schedule will store in the local storage of the browser even when the page is refreshed.
+The current date and time down to the second will be displaying at the top of the page on the header.

 ## Credits:
 Classmates at the UNC Coding Bootcamp